hg484/Casava-Leaf-Disease-Detection/README.md

-# Cassava Disease detection using leaf images
+# Casava Disease detection using leaf images
 As the second-largest provider of carbohydrates in Africa, cassava is a key food security crop grown by smallholder farmers because it can withstand harsh conditions however  viral diseases have became a major sources of poor crop yield.

 Goal of the project is to identify the type of disease present on a Cassava Leaf by blending predictions provided by multiple image models.
 Techniques like Test Time Augmentation and Noise resistant loss function were used to deal with the noisy dataset.